MrBlankCoding/CodeTweak/README.md

 * [ ] Optional Trusted Types helpers
 * [ ] Fix script loading other scripts against CORS

+* [ ].
+Can you make it so if you have mutiple scripts running at once on the same page the notifications will expand verticlly and not all overlap
 ---

 ## Acknowledgments